cplusplus/SG20/sources/modules/compile-time-programming/requires-expressions.md

 #### Caveats

+_This section mentions subtle points to understand, like anything resulting in implementation-defined, unspecified, or undefined behavior._

 To require that expressions, which evaluate to a boolean value like `sizeof(t) == 4`, evaluate to `true` a nested-requirement is needed (e.g., `requires sizeof(t) == 4;`).
 Omitting the `requires` results in a